atcwells/servicenowify/README.md

    }
 ```

+###Available Jobs:

+1. **compile**

+1. **browserify**

+1. **fix_block_scoping**

+1. **uglify**

+1. **clean**

 ###Questions:

-1. Is it possible to specify the build order, or the jobs run?
+1. **Is it possible to specify the build order, or the jobs run?**
    This project was built to support a certain build team.
 If you'd like different choices, you'll need to fork the project, change the code and do it yourself, currently I can't support this.

-2. What about a JavaScript project, rather than TypeScript?
+1. **What about a JavaScript project, rather than TypeScript?**
    See 1.
 It would not be hard to edit the 'build_server.js' file to just have the jobs you want, until I implement the ability to specify build jobs.